RachelFurlong-dev/bug-match-M2/README.md

 -   The function for selecting a card & not the container came from [Tania Rascia](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/)

+-   Explanation of storing a variable so it can't be clicked twice [Stack Overflow](https://stackoverflow.com/questions/72204486/how-to-store-previous-event-currenttarget-in-a-variable)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 -   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)